lunchbag/hugo-blog/content/posts/weekly-3.md

 ## Affiliate Program

-Early last week, the director of advertising for a mid-tier publication reached out to me and said they were interested in featuring Lunch Money in their "Top crypto portfolios" listicle which gets 45,000+ pageviews per month.
+Early last week, the director of advertising for an online FinTech media company reached out and said they were interested in featuring Lunch Money in their "top X crypto portfolios trackers" listicle which gets 45,000+ page views per month.

+Of course, they were looking for an affiliate deal.
 I've been very hot and cold with going forward with an affiliate program for some time now.
-The main hesitation is that I had this mystical idea that I could just continue with organic growth and I shouldn't need to pay for pageviews and that if my product was good enough, word of mouth could naturally drive up my signups.
+The main hesitation stems from this fantasy idea that I could continue growing organically and that if my product was good enough, word of mouth would naturally continue to drive up my signups for free.

-Sounds a bit silly now.
-I Tweeted earlier this year that one of my resolutions with regards to Lunch Money is to put more money back into the business.
-I ended up sinking a couple hundred dollars only to come away with low double-digit signups.
-The cost per trial sign up was not worth it by far.
+I could theoretically stop all marketing efforts and still grow at a slow and steady rate, but since I was presented with the opportunity to supercharge growth, I decided to take it.
+I didn't have a good reason why so much as I didn't have a good reason why _not_.
+After all, one of my new year's resolutions with regards to Lunch Money is to put more money back into the business.

-I consulted with my friend who I admire a lot as a digital marketer who gave me some tips on thinking about affiliate programs.
+When I first started contemplating affiliate marketing, I consulted with a friend of mine whom I admire a lot as a digital marketer.
+He gave me some tips on how to structure the deal– don't go for recurring commission and don't go into it with a long-term mindset to test the waters.

-\- 15% to 20% not per invoice.
-1-time upfront commission

-\- Don't go into it with a long-term mindset.
-Let's test this out for 3 months and see what the conversion rate and sign ups are like.

-I suggested a 15% commission on the first invoice.
+I suggested a three-month affiliate deal for a 15% commission on the first invoice.
 This protects me since I only pay if I get a conversion.
-Some other affiliate programs pay out just for a trial, but there's no guarantee the trialing user will convert.
-I also specified that this is a non-recurring commission.
-I was really excited that they were down with the scheme and included Lunch Money in several of their listicles.
-On top of that, they want to feature me in their Women History Month broadcasting which will include a panel on females in the FinTech space!
+Some other affiliate programs pay out just for a trial and others pay out a commission on every single invoice.

+I was really excited that they accepted the deal and ended up included Lunch Money in several of their listicles (best X budget apps, best X budget apps for couples), etc. On top of that, they want to feature me in their Women History Month broadcasting which will include a panel on females in the FinTech space!
+Feels good to gain a champion of their calibre and I'm excited to see how many new users this brings in over the next 3 months.

 # What went well

 ## Lunch Money

-* Testimonial requests
-* Created admin portal
-* Created customer care guide
-*
+* Nearly everything.
+Lunch Money levelled up this week.

 ## Personal life

-* Wedding anniversary
+* Justin and I celebrated our 3rd wedding anniversary!
+We had a wonderful dinner where we had deep conversations about all aspects of our life.
+We're both super busy with our current endeavours and we both have high aspirations.
+I feel lucky to have a supportive partner.

 # What didn't go so well

 ## Lunch Money

+* I didn't end up doing any engineering work at all!
+My hope with hiring and outsourcing work was so it would free up my time to do more coding & writing.
+While I'm still finding time to write, preparing for the new hires took quite a bit of time this week.

 ## Personal life

-* Lasik
+* I considered getting Lasik surgery and went in for a consultation.
+Ultimately, I shied away from the idea.
+I don't think I want or need Lasik bad enough to justify the risks as well as the side effects and post-op procedures and healing.

 # Next goals

-Get back to engineering
+Get back to engineering!
+I have a ton of backlogged tasks and bugs to fix.

-* Affiliate program
-* Hired 3 people
-* Wedding anniversary conversations
-* Lasik
-* Benzinga